jolie/docs/src/language-tools-and-standard-library/protocols/http/README.md

              */
             .multipartHeaders?:void {
                 /*
+                 * Each item represents a multipart header */
+                .partName*:void {
+                    /*
-                 * Defines the name of the part of
+                     * Defines the part's name of
                      * the multi-part request
                      * Default: none
-                 */
-                .partName*:void {
-                    /*
-                     * Name
                      */
                     .part:string